promptfoo/promptfoo/site/docs/providers/http.md

 ## Client-side session management

-If you want the Promptfoo client to send a session ID with each request, you can add a `transformVars` option to your Promptfoo and redteam config.
+If you want the Promptfoo client to send a unique session or conversation ID with each test case, you can add a `transformVars` option to your Promptfoo or redteam config.
+This is useful for multi-turn redteam attacks or multi-turn evals where the provider maintains a conversation state.

 For example: